4ntoined/pokemonpy/documentation/log.md

 * More moves...
 * Snow... a snow-hail switch...
 * The game should say how much HP a mon loses every time it loses health ie weather damage, status damage, so the player can keep track.
-* Huge changes to the main game script.
-Modularizing the game itself to match up with the PyPI version.

 Date: 2024 June XX
 * FIXED: Reverted the battle UI change because I realized I didn't like it.
 * FIXED: Fighting-type moves were super-effective against Fire-types instead of Normal-types.
 Fixed this.
+* FIXED: Typo in Fake Out description has been corrected.
 * UPDATE: The game will no longer break if it can't find the config file.
-* FIXED: Typo in Fake Out description has been corrected.
+* UPDATE: The game now reports Pokemon HP when Pokémon heal or take indirect damage.
 * UPDATE: Added Goku.
+* TECHNICAL UPDATE: The game itself is now a class/function.

 ### v0.1.2
 Date: 2024 April 20